vmario89/Attraccess/docs/developer/openapi.md

 The raw OpenAPI schema is available in JSON format at:

 ```
-<your-attraccess-url>/api-json
+<your-fabaccess-url>/api-json
 ```

 This schema can be downloaded and used with various OpenAPI tools for client code generation, documentation, and more.

 ### Accessing the Documentation

-The full Attraccess documentation is available through docsify and can be accessed at:
+The full FabAccess documentation is available through docsify and can be accessed at:

 ```
-<your-attraccess-url>/docs
+<your-fabaccess-url>/docs
 ```

-This provides comprehensive documentation on all aspects of Attraccess, including setup guides, user guides, and developer documentation.
+This provides comprehensive documentation on all aspects of FabAccess, including setup guides, user guides, and developer documentation.

 ## Generating Client Code